Jiegrein/AbsensiApp/readme.md

 1. expo-camera

 Git
-1. master branch is protected, make pull request to merge
+1. master branch is protected, make a new branch then pull request to merge